Alana Kurtti BS, Jared Jagdeo MD MS J Drugs Dermatol. 2021;20(6): doi:10.36849/JDD.5734

 Angela M Lavadia MD, Angela T Cumagun MD, Lourdes Palmero MD, Noemie Salta Ramos MD, Cindy Jao Tan MD J Drugs Dermatol.
 2021;20(1):84-87. doi:10.36849/JDD.2021.5080

 An ABC scheme of atopic dermatitis (AD) management entails anti-inflammatory, barrier repair and basic skin care strategies to adequately manage AD.
 It is an easy-to-follow model which helps lessen distress and improve the quality of life amongst patients.
-An expert panel composed of specialists in the field of dermatology and pediatric dermatology in the Philippines convened to review current data and management practices in order to provide key treatment recommendations and identify current gaps in the treatment of mild to moderate atopic dermatitis.
 This scientific expert panel, likewise, seeks to provide guidance for all healthcare professionals involved in the care and management of AD patients.

 Atopic Dermatitis and the Role of the Skin Microbiome in Choosing Prevention, Treatment, and Maintenance Options